superstruct-tech/pr-blog-post/README.md

 ####  Do not mix feature changes (added functionality) with fixes (restored functionality), refactors (no change in functionality), or style changes (only whitespace or other cosmetic changes).

-Another problem here is that the developer, along with styling changes, changed functions's names which belongs to in separate refactoring PR.
+Another problem here is that the developer, along with styling changes, changed function names which belongs to in separate refactoring PR.

 There are a couple of comments left in the Conversation section informing him about this mistake:
 ![comment#2 in PR#6](https://i.imgur.com/JPkkpAH.png)